Air quality speed limit trials

 The 60mph speed limits will be clearly displayed on roadside signs.
 Usually the speed limits will be operational 24 hours a day, subject to operational issues like roadworks which could mean we have to vary the times the limits are live.
 Emissions are measured on annual mean figures and so the restrictions will be in place around the clock in order to improve air quality and bring down emissions levels at these locations.

 We’ve been investigating the effects that different speeds and driving styles have on vehicle emissions.
 Our modelling and research and collaboration with other road operators shows that lowering the speed limit to 60mph is the most effective emissions reduction option.

 With greatly reduced vehicle emissions on our motorways due to reduced traffic flows as a result of the national lockdown, we have decided to temporarily remove the air quality speed limit trials.
 We remain committed to delivering cleaner air and will reintroduce the air quality speed limit trials once traffic flows return to near pre-Covid-19 levels.

 Where will it happen?

-In Autumn 2020 we introduced the air quality speed restrictions at the two locations below.
-We have temporarily removed them due to the impact of coronavirus, as outlined above.
-We expect to turn them back on shortly as traffic levels return with the easing of lockdown restrictions:
+In Autumn 2020 we introduced the air quality speed restrictions at the locations below.
+We temporarily removed them due to the impact on traffic of coronavirus, but are now turning them back on as traffic levels return to pre-lockdown levels.